HIROYOKOKI/evae-design-by-transparency-demo/README.md

-# EVΛƎ (Eeva) Framework – Design-by-Transparency Demo
+# EVΛƎ (Eeva) Framework – Conscious Loop Demo

-This repository demonstrates the **EVΛƎ (Eeva) Framework**,
+This repository demonstrates the foundational layer of the
-a Design-by-Transparency architecture for AI decision systems.
+**EVΛƎ (Eeva) Framework** — a Design-by-Transparency architecture for AI systems.

-⚠️ This is an architecture demo repository.
+⚠️ This demo includes only the Conscious Loop layer.
-The proprietary decision engine used in production systems is not included.
+The Action Loop and Three-Path Feedback structure are not implemented here.

+This repository represents the structural foundation of EVΛƎ.

 ---

 ## 🧠 What is EVΛƎ?

-EVΛƎ is a dual-loop decision architecture designed to:
+EVΛƎ is a structural decision architecture designed to:

-- Fix responsibility **before execution**
+- Fix responsibility before execution
 - Preserve traceability at design-time
-- Prevent uncontrolled learning drift
-- Separate impulse, possibility, decision, and trace
+- Separate impulse, possibility, decision, and observation

-It is structured as:
+The full framework consists of:

+1. Conscious Loop
+2. Action Loop
+3. Three feedback paths (Emergency / Learning A / Learning B)

+This demo focuses exclusively on the Conscious Loop.

+---

-### 1️⃣ Conscious Loop
+## 🔁 Conscious Loop (Implemented in This Demo)

 Ec → Vc → Λc → Ǝc

-- Ec (Impulse)
+- Ec — Impulse Input
-- Vc (Possibility Generation)
+- Vc — Possibility Generation
-- Λc (Selection)
+- Λc — Selection
-- Ǝc (Trace / Observation)
+- Ǝc — Trace (Observation Record)

-### 2️⃣ Action Loop
-Ea → Λa → Ǝa → Va

-- Ea (Action Initiation)
-- Λa (Execution Decision)
-- Ǝa (Action Trace)
-- Va (Future Possibility Generator)
+This loop demonstrates how decision structure and trace recording can be fixed before action execution occurs.

 ---

-## 🔀 The Three Feedback Paths

-After action results, the system branches into one of three structural paths:

-- 🚨 Emergency Path
-- 🔁 Learning Path A (Reinforcement)
-- 🔄 Learning Path B (Revision)

-The key idea:

-> AI must not only produce results —
-> it must define what happens *next* structurally.

----

-## 🌍 Domains Included in This Demo
+## 🌍 Domains Included

-This demo includes three simulated high-impact domains:
+This demo simulates the Conscious Loop across four domains:

 - 🏥 Medical AI
 - 🎓 Education AI
 - 🚀 Space Systems AI
+- 🚗 Autonomous Driving AI

-All domains share the same EVΛƎ architecture.
+All domains share the same structural base.

 ---

-## 🔧 Architecture in This Repository
+## 🔧 What This Repository Includes

-This repository includes:

-- UI demonstration of the dual-loop model
+- UI demonstration of the Conscious Loop
 - Trace visualization
-- Simulated domain outputs
+- Simulated outputs via mock engine

+---

+## ❌ What Is Not Included

-- Mock engine implementation
+- Action Loop implementation

-It does NOT include:
+- Three feedback paths
 - Proprietary scoring logic
-- Production decision thresholds
+- Production thresholds
-- Commercial implementations

 ---